Medicare Part B – Medical Insurance

 How much is Part B premium?

-- People with a higher income ($103,000 or less for a single person, or $206,000 or less for joint filers) will pay a higher premium, which is based on their modified adjusted gross income.
+• People with a higher income ($106,000 or higher for a single person, or $212,000 or higher for joint filers) will pay a higher premium, which is based on their modified adjusted gross income (MAGI).

 How much is Part B deductible?